wejafoo/iot-sprinkler-relay-esp8266-12e/README.md

 Configured with [micro-sprinkler-api](https://github.com/wejafoo/iot-sprinkler-relay-esp8266-12e)
 the solenoid relay can be triggered by a subscription proxy to a GCP pubsub topic which carries JSON relay instruction as payload.
-Conversely, the relays can be fired with a direct http request with a path similar to `/pod/1/zone/1/action/1`, where "pod" refers to the board, "zone" refers to the specific relay, and "action" which turns on or off the given relay.

-For minimal build configuration, just copy main.<config option>.cpp to main.cpp and build using the preferred Platformio build profile.
+For minimal build configuration, just copy `./versions/main.cpp.<<<config option>>>` to `./src/main.cpp` and build using the Platformio profile of choice.

 The api can run securely without the need to manage certificates behind a firewall or with minimal configuration on a serverless instance in the cloud.

+---

+### OTA

+The `main.cpp.combo.ota` variant supports pushing updates remotely using `LittleFS.h` and can be readily configured to fit existing pipeline deployments, or with little/no code changes this variant support manual pushes via default platformio profile config.

+**NOTE:** The latter push is likely to fail with `[ERROR]: No Answer` message due to the loop cycle sleep which is included to cut down on API calls, particularly important for serverless API configurations, where continuous API requests can result in much higher server costs, unnecessarily.

+If this is not a consideration for the implementation, it should be resolved by defining `API_SLEEP` period to below that of the default timeout(10 s) or removing the sleep at the loop's end, altogether.